dennis-me/Pishahang/son-gkeeper/son-gtkfsrv/README.md

-# [SONATA](http://www.sonata-nfv.eu)'s Gatekeeper Cloud Service Management micro-service
+# [SONATA](http://www.sonata-nfv.eu)'s Gatekeeper Function Management micro-service
 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-gkeeper)](http://jenkins.sonata-nfv.eu/job/son-gkeeper)

-This is the folder of the **Cloud Service Management** micro-service.
+This is the folder of the **Functions Management** micro-service.
 This micro-service is used by the [`Gatekeeper API`](https://github.com/sonata-nfv/son-gkeeper/son-gtkapi).

 ## Configuration
-The configuration of the Gatekeeper's Cloud Service Management micro-service is done mostly by defining `ENV` variables in the [`Dockerfile`](https://github.com/sonata-nfv/son-gkeeper/blob/master/son-gtkfnct/Dockerfile).
+The configuration of the Gatekeeper's Function Management micro-service is done mostly by defining `ENV` variables in the [`Dockerfile`](https://github.com/sonata-nfv/son-gkeeper/blob/master/son-gtkfnct/Dockerfile).
 These variables are:

 * `PORT`: the port the micro-service is to provide it's services, currently `5500`;
 * `CATALOGUES_URL`: the Catalogues URL, currently `http://catalogues:4002/catalogues`;